 Shunting more than 51 inches of rain in just a few days represents a huge challenge for any big city.
 In Houston, Hurricane Harvey caused more than 60 deaths.
-At first, the priority was to help the victims to move back to their damaged houses.
-To prevent even worse catastrophes such as Hurricane Katrina in 2005 with 1,800 deaths, Houston must now think about retrofitting its water facilities for even bigger floods and invest in green areas that can draw away the water.
+At first, the priority was to help the survivors to move back to their damaged houses.
+To prevent even worse catastrophes such as Hurricane Katrina in 2005 or Hurricanes Michael and Florence in 2018, Houston must now think about retrofitting its water facilities for even bigger floods and invest in green areas that can draw away the water.
 Miami, for example, is investing US$400 million in its flood protection program, installing sea pumps and walls.
 Less prosperous communities cannot afford those investments.

-Globally, 60% of the largest cities are at risk from storm surges and tsunamis, and all face new impacts caused by climate change.
-Eighty percent are vulnerable to severe impacts from earthquakes, such as the one that hit Mexico in September 2017 with a devastating 7.1 magnitude.
-Material damages amounted to several hundreds of billions of dollars, but tragic is the 300 people who lost their lives.
-Resilience for cities is therefore a key focus area for UN Habitat.
+Resilience for cities is therefore a key focus area for UN‐Habitat.
 The organization recognizes the role that data and technology can play in building resilience by explicitly adding data management and early warning systems as two of its “ten essentials” for building city resilience.
-Equally, the C40 Cities Climate Leadership Group, emphasizes the role of data in fulfilling its mission to tackle climate change and drive urban action that reduces greenhouse gas emissions and climate risks, while increasing the health, well-being, and economic opportunities of urban citizens.
+Similarly, the C40 Cities Climate Leadership Group emphasizes the role of data in fulfilling its mission to tackle climate change and drive urban action that reduces greenhouse gas emissions and climate risks, while increasing the health, well-being, and economic opportunities of urban citizens.

 In many ways cities are small – and in some cases not so small – microcosms of the issues we face on a global level.
-The architects of the United Nations Sustainable Development Goals wisely focus on cities in three critical areas.
-First, ensuring the marginalized are included and protected – from others and natural disasters.
-Second, ensuring people have equal access to basic infrastructure and services, including water, sanitation, utilities, and transportation.
-Third, overcoming the negative environmental aspects of modern cities, such as waste and air pollution.
+The architects of the United Nations Sustainable Development Goals (SDG) wisely focus on cities in three critical areas: first, ensuring the marginalized are included and protected – from others and natural disasters; second, ensuring people have equal access to basic infrastructure and services, including water, sanitation, utilities, and transportation; and third, overcoming the negative environmental aspects of modern cities, such as waste and air pollution.

 The compactness of cities is why they play a critical role in a sustainable future.
 Dense urban living can foster innovation and collaboration, supply and strengthen education, make life’s basic necessities more accessible, and drive economic growth.
 As an added bonus, cities reduce resource consumption and ensure critical, fertile land for agriculture and healthy biomes.
-For emerging countries, adopting the sustainable development practices outlined in Global Goal 11, along with proven technologies and business practices, will catapult them forward economically and socially.
+And indeed, major cities across the globe are taking action and even overtaking nations on SDG progress.

 Real-time transparency of traffic movement ensures smooth traffic flow for one million cars in the city of Nanjing, China.
-SAP technology helps collect, analyze, and combine massive amounts of Internet-of-Things sensor data with individual traffic behavior, road conditions, or fare prices to recommend resource-efficient and convenient mobility options in an area of 8 million inhabitants.
+SAP technology helps collect, analyze, and combine massive amounts of IoT sensor data with individual traffic behavior, road conditions, or fare prices to recommend resource-efficient and convenient mobility options in an area of eight million inhabitants.

-The crowdsourced initiative to Improve One Billion Lives (1BLives) seeks to unlock innovation and talent by using SAP technology for social good, aiming to address gaps in education, health, and disaster management.
+The crowdsourced initiative SAP One Billion Lives seeks to unlock innovation and talent by using SAP technology for social good, aiming to address gaps in education, health, and disaster management.
 The close collaboration with the seismometer manufacturer Hakusan Corporation, as one example, focuses on disaster preparedness in Japan.
-The innovative app “My Seismic Safety” transforms smartphones into seismometers and analyzes the potential impact on the stability of buildings in the event of an earthquake.
+The innovative app “myShindo” transforms smartphones into seismometers and analyzes the potential impact on the stability of buildings in the event of an earthquake.

-More opportunities lie ahead.
+More opportunities lie ahead – whether they involve enabling stronger engagement and inclusion of citizens or more intelligent mobility in cities such as London, Beverly Hills, Christchurch, or Hong Kong.
 In the near future, blockchain could help cities to cope much better with natural weather disasters, as the “pooling and sharing” scenario shows.
 Often the problem lies not so much in the lack of resources available to help, but in the logistics to direct and deliver that support efficiently to the right places.
 Blockchain could help establish the trusted, decentralized transparency required across numerous parties.